jake-w-liu/RadiationPatterns.jl/README.md

 )
 ```

 Plots a holographic (heatmap) radiation pattern.
 Currently I have issues in setting both the axis ratio and the range of the heatmap plot.
-In order to have an 1:1 aspect ratio, I have tried to fine tune the widthand height of the plot.
+In order to have an 1:1 aspect ratio, I have tried to fine tune the width and height of the plot.
 One can try to adjust the `ref_size` keyword to set the figure size.
+I hope that more improvements can be made in the future.

 #### Arguments